Slicer/Slicer/Docs/developer_guide/extensions.md

 - Click `Configure`.
 No errors should be displayed.
 - Click `Generate` button.
 - Click `Open project` button to open `MyExtension.sln` in Visual Studio.
-- Select build configuration (Debug, Release, ...) that matches the build configuration of the chosen Slicer build.
+- Select build configuration (Debug, Release, ...) that matches the build configuration (Release, Debug, ...) of the chosen Slicer build.
 - In the menu choose Build / Build Solution.

 ## Test an extension